BramVanroy/astred/README.rst

 Syntactic equivalence metrics
 =============================

-Documentation, and tests to be added.
-You can already use :code:`examples/add_features_tprdb.py`, though.
+Documentation, and more tests to be added.
-Use :code:`python examples/add_features_tprdb.py -h` to get started.

 Example notebooks
 -----------------